scala/docs.scala-lang/_overviews/scala3-book/scala-for-java-devs.md

 - Scala code is compiled to _.class_ files, packaged in JAR files, and runs on the JVM
 - It’s an [object-oriented programming][modeling-oop] (OOP) language
 - It’s statically typed
-- Both languages have support for immutable collections, lambdas, and [higher-order functions][hofs]
+- Both languages have support for lambdas and [higher-order functions][hofs]
 - They can both be used with IDEs like IntelliJ IDEA and Microsoft VS Code
 - Projects can be built with build tools like Gradle, Ant, and Maven
 - It has terrific libraries and frameworks for building server-side, network-intensive applications, including web server applications, microservices, machine learning, and more (see the [“Awesome Scala” list](https://github.com/lauris/awesome-scala))